What They Do: General office clerks perform a variety of clerical tasks, including answering telephones, typing documents, and filing records.

 How to Become One: General office clerks typically need a high school diploma or equivalent.
 Most learn their skills on the job.

-Job Outlook: Employment of general office clerks is projected to decline 5 percent over the next ten years.
-Nevertheless, overall job opportunities should be good because of the need to replace workers who leave this very large occupation.
+Job Outlook: Employment of general office clerks is projected to decline 2 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of general office clerks with similar occupations.